Below you’ll find most of the questions (and their answers) that we have encountered from parents.

 My child has been asked to help the RSA on Poppy Day, but it is a school day?

-My child is already 15+, can they join?
+My child is already 16+, can they join?

-It’s part-way through the year, are you accepting enrollments?
+It is part-way through the year, are you accepting enrollments?

-– We accept enrollments throughout the year.
+– We accept enrollments throughout the year, although at times there may be a waiting list.

 My child isn’t quite 13, can s/he start anyway?

 – Maybe, probably, it depends.
 Come visit us at the unit on a Parade Night after 7 pm to have a chat about your specific circumstances.
 Depending on the time of year, how long until they turn 13, and maturity levels, 29 Squadron may be able to provide an earlier start.
+But if they are currently in the term before the term they turn 13, you definitely should come and check us out.

 I have a question that isn’t covered here.

 – That happens!
 Come see us on any Parade Night after 7 pm, or use the Contact Page on this website to ask your question.
+You can also use our Social media pages to contact us.